KumoCorp/kumomta/docs/userguide/configuration/concepts.md

 Take a look at the [example policy](example.md) to see how a configuration policy approach can be quite similar to a traditional configuration file.

-For more information on implementing policies in KumoMTA, refer to the [policy chapter](../policy/index.md).
+For more information on implementing policies in KumoMTA, refer to the [policy chapter].

 ## Configuration Location